lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 whether such a problem is worth solving, and the answer to that will depend on many factors: you, your boss, your economic situation, society, etc.

-*That* is where the notions of "real world", "practical", etc. enter the picture.
+*That* is where the notions of "real world", "practicality", etc. enter the picture.
 That is, whether something is "real world" or not, is entirely unrelated to it being an *abstraction*.
-"Real world" is a property of the problem, not of your abstractions, and whether a problem is a "real world problem" is a discussion totally orthogonal to the process of abstraction.
+"Real world" is a property of problems.
+It's not a property of abstractions.
+And whether a problem is a "real world problem" is a discussion totally orthogonal to the process of abstraction.

 When you change your "level of abstraction", what you're moving closer to,